Supreme Court of Argentina: The Supreme Court since 1994 and the 2003 reform

 The 1994 constitutional reform slightly changed the mode of nomination of the justices: although they were still proposed by the executive power and approved by the Senate, an absolute majority was no longer needed, 2/3 of the votes of the present members of parliament being sufficient for approval.
 It also introduced amparo, hábeas corpus and hábeas data.

 In the 2000s, since the interim presidency of Eduardo Duhalde and especially during the term of Néstor Kirchner which started in 2003, all members of Menem's "majority" have either been removed or resigned.
 Dr. Antonio Boggiano, the last of these, was removed on 29 September 2005.
 Not all justices were replaced, so there were still two vacancies.

-The amicus curiae process, allowing third parties to a case to depose a written text before the Court in order to defend general interest, was then formalized.
+The amicus curiae process, allowing third parties to a case to depose a written text before the Court to defend general interest, was then formalized.
 The process was used in 2001, when Spanish justice sent an international arrest warrant for responsibles of human rights violations in Argentina.
 An NGO then deposed a text, as third party, before the Argentine court, setting forth the judicial arguments needed to either extradite or judge suspects of human rights violations (an alternative known as subsidiary universal jurisdiction).

 This change was an important phase in the 2005 ruling which stated that crimes of forced disappearances were crimes against humanity (Caso Simon).
 Two years earlier, the Congress had declared the amnesty laws (1986 Ley de Punto Final and 1987 Ley de Obediencia Debida) unconstitutional, thus opening up the way for the trials of suspects of human rights violations during the dictatorship.